edamianreynoso/arc-assb-controller/paper/main_draft.md

 **3. The Complexity Trap:** Our most complex controller, `arc_ultimate` (MPC), underperformed the simpler architecture `arc_robust` (0.88 vs 0.94 performance) and required higher control effort.
 This suggests that for homeostatic regulation, robust reactive control is superior to complex predictive modeling—"smarter" is not always safer.

 **4. The Adaptation Paradox:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline (see Appendix G) but excels in chaotic environments like "Random Dopamine".
-This illustrates the "dual control" dilemma: in benign environments, lack of excitation causes parameter estimation drift (lack of persistence of excitation), leading to noisy control actions that destabilize the system.
+This illustrates the exploration-exploitation tension in adaptive control: in benign environments, lack of excitation causes parameter estimation drift (lack of persistence of excitation), leading to noisy control actions that destabilize the system.
 Conversely, high-variance environments continuously excite the system, allowing the adaptive mechanism to converge effectively.

 ### 7.4 Limitations

-1. **Simplified dynamics:** Real neurochemical interactions are more complex
-2. **GridWorld only:** L6 validated on simple environments (Atari pending)
 3. **Proportional control:** Learned controllers may perform better

 ---